 Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

-We have to hold the details of the people who have requested a service in order to provide it.
-However, we only use these details to provide the service the person has requested and for other closely related purposes.
+We have to hold details of persons who have requested a service in order to provide it.
+However, we only use these details to provide the service the person has requested and for other closely related purposes pertaining to our legitimate interests in informing customers of expiry dates for items such as (but not limited to ) MoT tests, finance expiration dates.

 Haynes tries to be as open as it can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 2018.
 If we do hold information about you we will: